NixOS/nixpkgs-vet/CONTRIBUTING.md

   A file containing the expected standard output.
   The default is expecting an empty standard output.

+  This file is matched against the error almost literally, with the only exception being that the `@REDACTED@` string can match anything, which is useful for non-deterministic errors.

 ## Automation

 Pinned dependencies are [regularly updated automatically](./.github/workflows/update.yml).